camontanezp/cars-price/README.md

 # Car prices prediction

-The project analyzes a dataset of cars with their characteristics and prices and uses the data train models for price prediction.
+This project analyzes a dataset of cars with their characteristics and prices and uses the data to train models for price prediction and answering business questions.

 ## Contents
 ### Notebooks